kontainapp/guide/docs/README.md

 # Introduction
+It’s a misconception to think of Containers as a way of securely isolating their deployments.
+Rather, containers are a ‘packaging technology’.

+How do you secure Containers and containerised deployments?
+However Containers can actually be isolated to avoid the security risks that they create.

 [Kontain](https://kontain.app) was founded on the insight that 2013-era containers are far too insecure, slow, and bloated for the demands of the 2020s as explained here.